lydavid/MusicSearch/README.md

 | work | x | x |
 | url | | x |

+Implemented search means we can query for that resource using text.

+Implemented lookup means we can click that resource and go to a screen designed for it.
+That screen would have multiple tabs, which may include:
+- Relationships: its relation with other resources
+- Stats: information about its other tabs such as how many relationships it has with each resource
+- Releases: release resources associated with it

 A first-class resource is one that can be searched, and looked up.